Cobalt facts

 Uses

-Cobalt is also used in high-strength superalloys that are primarily used in aerospace applications.
-Industrial processes use cobalt in various metal and chemical products:
+Cobalt is also used in high-strength superalloys, mainly for aerospace applications.
+In industrial processes, cobalt is used in various metal and chemical products:

-- Metal applications include cemented carbides, alloys, magnets and diamond tools.
+- Metal applications: Includes cemented carbides, alloys, magnets and diamond tools.

-- Chemical applications have a wide range, from pigments, inks, catalysts and tires to driers.
+- Chemical applications: Encompasses a wide range of uses, including pigments, inks, catalysts, tires, and driers.

 Text version